Alexv216/IT1025/README.md

 To be completed in the last module of the semester.

 ## Information System Components
+  Many people use ATM's out of convenience.
+An ATM machine is an information system that conducts transactions automatically without the need to go to the bank.
+The hardware used to complete the process usually consists of a bank card that has the users data being scanned by the ATM.
+The hardware used to scan is normally a chip on the card and then the user can select what functions they would like to perfomr using the touch screen or keyboard on the ATM.
+The banks software installed and linked into the ATM then sends that data to the servers that holds customer account information and completes the transaction.
 ## Software
 ### GitHub
   I have no experience using GitHub, for my first time using it it's not as bad as I thought it would be.
 I do use cloud computing a lot throughout my day.
 I use google drive for other classes and I have a subscription for PLaystaionNow which is cloud based gaming service I use on my PC.
 Also play on servers on my PC and some of the older games are client-side server based so I wuld end up being the client host for games.
 I look forward to how GitHub uses these in its own way.